Irish stepdance: Competitive costumes

 Judges at competitions critique the dancers primarily on their performance, but they also take into account presentation.
 In every level of competition the dancers must wear either hard shoes or soft shoes.
 Boys and girls wear very distinctive costumes.
 Girls must wear white poodle socks or black tights.

 Competition dresses have changed in many ways since Irish Dance first appeared.
 Several generations ago the appropriate dress was simply your "Sunday Best".
 In the 1980s ornately embroidered velvet became popular.
 Other materials include gaberdine and wool.
 Today many different fabrics are used, including lace, sequins, silk, embroidered organzas and more.
 Some dresses, mainly solo dresses, have flat backed crystals added for stage appeal.
 Swarovski is being used more frequently.
 Velvet is also becoming popular again, but in multiple colours with very different, modern embroidery.
-The commission dresses have stiff skirts which can be stiffened with Vilene and are intricately embroidered.
+Competitive dresses have stiff skirts which can be stiffened with Vilene and are intricately embroidered.

+Male dancers often wear intricately embroidered jackets or waistcoats made from similar materials as dresses.

 Costumes can be simple for the beginning female dancer; they often wear a simple dance skirt and plain blouse or their dancing school's costume.
-The certain colours and emblem that are used on the dresses represents the dance school to differentiate it from other dance schools.
-These are similar to a solo dress, but are simple with only a few colours, while are still more pounds, depending on the fabric, and may require some getting used to.
-School costumes are not decorated with crystals.
+On a dance school's costume, the colours and emblems used represents the school and differentiates the dancer from other schools.
+These are similar in construction to a solo dress, but with a simpler design, and with less added weight from embroidery and crystals.
+School costumes are usually owned, managed and distributed by the dance school.